What is Google Trends?

 What does the search volume index mean in Google Trends?

-The numbers in Google Trends represent search interest on a scale of 0 to 100, measured relative to the peak popularity of that term (100).
+The search volume index in Google Trends indicates search interest on a relative, 0 to 100 scale.
+It calculates interest relative to the peak popularity of that term (100) during the selected time frame.
 Learn more about relative search interest.

 To see actual search volumes, you'd need to use a tool like Glimpse, a Chrome extension that enhances Google Trends with absolute search volume.

-Google Trends data should be read as an indicator of the trajectory of interest in a particular keyword or phrase.
+Google Trends' data should be understood and interpreted as an indicator of the trajectory of interest in a particular keyword or phrase.
 It does not show absolute volume, that is, how many times a keyword was actually searched for.
 Instead, it shows whether it is more or less popular.

-The X axis shows time, while the Y-axis shows relative search interest via a 0-100 scale.
+The X axis shows time, while the Y-axis shows relative search interest on a 0-100 scale.
 100 represents the peak interest in a given term during that time period, while 50 represents half of that peak, and 0, insufficient data.
-Learn more about relative search interest.
+Learn more about the definition of relative search interest.

 How is Google Trends data adjusted?